sushrs/sushrs/README.md

+# Hi there 👋, I'm Sushila!

+Welcome to my GitHub profile!

+I'm a passionate developer who loves building cool things with code, collaborating on open-source projects, and continuously learning new technologies.

 # 💫 About Me:
-Hey Everyone!
-Hi, I'm Sushila.<br><br>A Front End Developer from India. <br><br>I primarily work on HTML, CSS, JavaScript, TypeScript and React.js<br><br> I’m currently leveling up to become a full-stack developer <br>with the MERN stack that is- React, Node, Express and MongoDB
+I primarily work on HTML, CSS, JavaScript, TypeScript and React.js<br><br> I’m currently leveling up to become a full-stack developer <br>with the MERN stack that is- React, Node, Express and MongoDB

 I also write on Medium,  I really enjoy writing stories about tech, AI LLMs, hiring, business, and humor https://medium.com/@sushilaDevi